 What super stapling means for your business

-A stapled super fund is as an existing super account which is linked, or ‘stapled’, to an individual employee so that it follows them as they change jobs.
+A stapled super fund is an existing super account which is linked, or ‘stapled’ to an individual employee, so that it follows them if they change jobs.

 - doesn’t actively choose their own super fund, you’ll need to request an employee’s stapled super fund details from the ATO and pay their superannuation guarantee (SG) contributions to that fund.

 You don’t need to offer a choice of super fund to employees who are temporary residents or those covered by an enterprise agreement or workplace determination made before 1 January 2021.
 However, you’ll still need to request their stapled super fund details.
-This includes employees that are either:

 What you need to do

-Step 1 – Offer your eligible employees a choice of super fund
+Step 1 – Offer new employees a choice of super fund

 Step 2 – Request stapled super fund details

-If an employee doesn’t choose a fund, you may need to get in touch with the ATO to request their stapled fund details.
-A tax practitioner may be able to do this on your behalf.
+If a new employee doesn’t choose a fund, you’ll need to search for their stapled super fund via the ATO.
+Or a tax practitioner can do this on your behalf.

-You’ll be able to request an employee’s stapled fund after you’ve submitted a TFN declaration form or Single Touch Payroll pay event linking you to them.
-You can make an unlimited number of requests.
+You can request an employee’s stapled fund after you’ve submitted a TFN declaration form or Single Touch Payroll pay event linking you to them.

 Here’s how to request stapled fund details: